sachinlokesh11/fastapi-websocket-chat-app/README.md

 - **Description:** WebSocket endpoint for group chat.
 - **Functionality:**
   - Connects clients to the chat room.
-  - Broadcasts messages to all connected clients.
+  - Broadcast messages to all connected clients.
   - Handles disconnections and notifies other clients.

 ### One-to-One Chat